johnjeremih/MVVM_with_Java/README.md

 # Description

-This is a app was created to show some examples of how to use ViewBinding, LiveData, and Navigation Component following the MVVM Architecture pattern
+This is a app was created to show some examples of how to use ViewBinding, LiveData, and Navigation Component following the MVVM Architecture pattern.

 # Intended User